The Gene Ontology Project

 - James Hu, Texas A&M (gene annotation)

-- Eva Huala, The Arabidopsis Information Resource, Carnegie Institution for Science (Arabidopsis gene annotation)
+- Eva Huala, The Arabidopsis Information Resource, Phoenix Bioinformatics (Arabidopsis gene annotation)

 - Helen Parkinson, Ontologies Team lead, European Bioinformatics Institute (ontology development)